Build a roadmap for project success.

 Your Learning Objectives

-- Identify factors that create change.
+- Identify factors that create project change.

 *Disclaimer: Course content and outcomes may vary and are subject to change without notice.